-Below are considered some of the best bird watching spotting scopes currently on the market by price range.
+Below are considered some of the best bird watching spotting scopes for 2017 by price range.

 Just one thing before we proceed...I plead with you not to buy a spotting scope for birding that is priced less than $100.
 They will cause you eye strain and even worse, severe frustration.